Vaishnavi0717/Vaishnavi-Punekar---Frontend-Developer/README.md

 ## 📚 About

+This project aims to build a visually stunning web application based on a provided Figma design.
+We're integrating wallet connectivity functionality for seamless user transactions.

 ### Figma Design

 1. **Access and Review:** Review the provided Figma design [here](https://www.figma.com/file/W7FsWqSHJWloYSLv94eyGJ/saviour-Assignment?type=design&node-id=0-1&mode=design) to understand the layout, styling, components, interactions, and animations.